14 Top-Rated Attractions & Things to Do in Bellevue, WA

 Official site: http://www.bellevuebotanical.org/

-4. Mercer Slough Nature Park
+4. Explore Mercer Slough Nature Park

 Besides the wetland scenery, perhaps Mercer Slough's biggest tourist attraction is the collaborative Environmental Education Center hosted by the city of Bellevue and the Pacific Science Center.
-This hands-on facility provides classes, programs, and exhibits to enrich your Mercer Slough sightseeing experience.
+This hands-on facility provides classes, programs, and exhibits to enrich a Mercer Slough sightseeing experience.

 Address: 1625 118th Ave.
 SE, Bellevue, Washington

-5. Cougar Mountain Regional Wildland Park
+6. Go for a Hike at Cougar Mountain Regional Wildland Park

-Less than 10 miles southeast of Bellevue, Cougar Mountain offers a wild space to explore next to the city.
-Encompassing over 3,000 acres, the park also has over 35 miles of maintained trails to navigate.
 Mountain bikes aren't allowed at Cougar Mountain Regional Wildland Park, but some trails support horse riding.
 Many of the trails lead to stunning views of Lake Sammamish and the Cascade Mountains.

 Address: 18201 SE Cougar Mountain Drive, Renton, Washington